 When people are signing in to a meeting and waiting for others to join, instead of awkward silences or chat, share your screen and put up a slide detailing how you want the meeting to run.
 For example, you could ask people to:

 - Use the raise your hand function to ask a question

 #5 Tip for running more effective virtual meetings: Use the MVP rule to maintain face time

 Face to face contact in virtual meetings is crucial for building relationships and trust, but this can be lost if the meeting is dominated by endless Power Point presentations on screen shares, pushing faces to the bottom of the screen.
 Structure the meeting to minimise presentations and ask people to use the 10/20/30 rule, keeping them to 10 slides, 20 minutes (at most) and 30 font size.

 #6: Follow up effectively after the virtual meeting

 After a virtual meeting has ended, it’s essential to send a follow up email summarizing the actions, responsibilities and covering any key updates for people who weren’t able to attend.
 Send this as soon as possible after people have signed off, before they get distracted by other tasks and meetings, to maintain the momentum created during the meeting.

 Do you have tips on how to run great virtual meetings?
-Share them in the comments below or send an email with your thoughts.
+Share them in the comments below with your thoughts.